Must read: TransferWise has rebranded to Wise

 As TransferWise has expanded beyond international money transfers, the company has changed its name to Wise.
 As a user, not much will change for you – you’ll be redirected to Wise and can still access your account the same way as normal.

 Why should I consider Wise?

 - Easy to use.
-We were able to sign up for an account and initiate a transfer through the website in less than three minutes.
+We signed up for an account and initiated a transfer through the website in less than three minutes.

 - Affordability.
 When compared to a bank, Wise’s fees and exchange rates will almost always be better.

 - Access to the mid-market rate.
 Wise offers the mid-market rate on all transfers sent through its network.
 All you have to think about are fees when comparing transfers.

 - High daily sending limits.
 A cap of $1,000,000 per transfer is in place, but some sending methods and locations may lower that limit.